-Two years of Filipino, Indonesian, Thai or Vietnamese One course in Introduction to Southeast Asian Studies One course from the following:
+At least one year of Filipino, Indonesian, Thai or Vietnamese One course in Introduction to Southeast Asian Studies One course from:

-- · Languages and Cultures of Asia
+- Languages and Cultures of Asia

 - Introduction to Buddhism/Zen Buddhism

 - Introduction to Southeast Asian Religions

 - Modern Southeast Asian Literature

-• One year of a college level Asian language OR at least one year of high school in which the primary language of instruction was an Asian language.
-Completion of two years of college level foreign language is strongly preferred.
+NOTE: For all Asian Languages and Cultures majors, one year of high school in which the primary language of instruction was an appropriate language may be used to satisfy the language requirement for admission purposes.
+Completion of two years of college level foreign language is strongly recommended.